 Prior to joining IRI, Miguel worked as a consultant for the UNDP in Bolivia and as an advisor to the Municipal Government of La Paz.
 Miguel was also a university professor of Political Sociology and Contemporary International Conflict at the Universidad Nuestra Señora de La Paz in Bolivia, where he also received his degree in Political Science.
-His academic credentials include post-graduate studies at the World Bank/Institute for Political Studies at the University of Chile, and a master’s degree in Political Communication from the Universidad Internacional de Navarra, Spain.
+His academic credentials include post-graduate studies at the World Bank/Institute for Political Studies at the University of Chile, and a master’s degree in Political Communication from the Universidad Internacional de La Rioja, Spain.

 In 2014, Miguel Hernandez received a recognition award for an “Outstanding contribution and dedication to the furtherance of democracy” from the Board of directors and staff of The International Republican Institute, signed by U.S. Senator John McCain and Ambassador Mark Green (Ret).